awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

       --apply-immediately
   ```

-## Troubleshooting MSDTC for RDS SQL Server<a name="Appendix.SQLServer.Options.MSDTC.Troubleshooting"></a>
+## Troubleshooting MSDTC for RDS for SQL Server<a name="Appendix.SQLServer.Options.MSDTC.Troubleshooting"></a>

-In some cases, you might have trouble establishing a connection between MSDTC running on a client computer and the MSDTC service running on an RDS SQL Server DB instance\.
+In some cases, you might have trouble establishing a connection between MSDTC running on a client computer and the MSDTC service running on an RDS for SQL Server DB instance\.
 If so, make sure of the following:
 + The inbound rules for the security group associated with the DB instance are configured correctly\.
 For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
 + Your client computer is configured correctly\.
 + The MSDTC firewall rules on your client computer are enabled\.